rhpwn/sails-generate-angel/README.md

 # sails-generate-angel

-A `angular frontend` generator for use with the Sails command-line interface.
+An `angular frontend` generator for use with the Sails command-line interface.

 Certain generators are installed by default in Sails, but they can be overridden.
 Other generators create entirely new things.
 Check the [Sails docs](http://sailsjs.org/#!documentation) for information on installing generator overrides / custom generators and information on building your own generators.